-The EDI Diversity Mentorship Program pairs newcomers to the e-discovery market with established mentors with the intention of helping them forge a path toward leadership in the e-discovery community.
-EDI leaders made the announcement at an event hosted at risk management and insurance group Zurich North America’s headquarters.
+As reported in Legaltech News November 5, The Electronic Discovery Institute (EDI) has launched a mentorship program aimed at bringing historically disenfranchised communities into the discovery industry.
+The EDI Diversity Mentorship Program pairs newcomers to the eDiscovery market with established mentors to help them forge a path toward leadership in the eDiscovery community.
+EDI leaders announced the new program at risk management and insurance group Zurich North America’s headquarters.
 The program announced a small group of its first mentor-mentee pairs, with mentors drawn from companies like Google, Barclays and KPMG.

 “The mentorship will provide a path for junior practitioners to navigate complex relationships, new opportunities and a support system of resources through EDI’s network of connections.
-Getting folks plugged in to the community is probably the best thing we can do to help them rise through the ranks,” Oot told LTN.
+Getting folks plugged in to the community is probably the best thing we can do to help them rise through the ranks,” Oot told Legaltech News.